conda-forge/conda-forge.github.io/src/user/announcements.rst

     modernizing more than 4000 packages.
 This is going to take a few months to get done so bear with us.

-:2018-09-10: Conda forge now has a magical status bar for tracking the progress of migrations.
+:2018-09-10: conda-forge now has a magical status bar for tracking the progress of migrations.

     You can find this at `conda-forge.org/status <https://conda-forge.org/status>`_.